 Our other winning receding hairline product is our Scalp Follicle Treatment & Volumizer.
 With a refreshing mint-infused formula, this receding hairline treatment boosts circulation to the scalp to support regular hair growth.
 As an added bonus, it adds volume to your roots for instantly fuller-looking hair.

-We recommend that you use your fingertips to massage both treatments into your scalp.
+We recommend that you use Scalp Massage Brush to massage both treatments into your scalp.
 Scalp massage is known to boost hair growth.
 Why?
 Well, remember all those hair-healthy nutrients you’re now consuming with the help of our Hair Growth Formula Gummies for Men?
 Scalp massage increases circulation to the scalp, delivering those nutrients to the hair follicles.
 Use both of these treatments weekly to keep your scalp in optimal health.

 5. Try a Bamboo Pillowcase